We are all about #MarTech

 Look, bounce rate is an important metric for any online marketer but it is a tricky one.
 If you consider the bounce rate in isolation, it might give very little information.

 Let us take an example.
-If a visitor comes to your website looking for a contact number or address of your company, gets it in the footer of a homepage and leave, will you consider that as a bounce?
+If a visitor comes to your website looking for a contact number or address of your company, gets it in the footer of a homepage, and leave, will you consider that as a bounce?
 Or another visitor who quickly skims through your latest blog and closes the window - can you consider that as a bounce?

 This is when you need to consider the Adjusted Bounce Rate that filters the unwanted bounce rates from your analytical data.
 You can set up an event wherein if a visitor spends a certain amount of time on a particular page, it should not be considered as a bounce.
 Example: If the average read time of your blog section is 120 seconds, you can set an event to trigger in the Google Analytics code section by editing the “setTimeout”.

 With Adjusted Bounce Rate as the anchor, define an average time spent for each of the pages on your website.
 Take a look at the bounce rates later and identify the channel the traffic is coming from.
-You should then analyze whether you are attracting the wrong traffic or turning away relevant visitors due to poor navigation, content overload, website responsiveness, page load et al. Unattractive CTAs, banner blindness may also cause bounces.
+You should then analyze whether you are attracting the wrong traffic or turning away relevant visitors due to poor navigation, content overload, website responsiveness, page load et al. Unattractive CTAs and banner blindness may also cause bounces.

-Exit Rate:
+Exit rate

 Often confused with bounce rate, Exit rate refers to visitors who have clicked away from your website after visiting any of the pages on your site.
 While the bounce rate deals with the first page a visitor enters, the exit rate refers to the last page.

-Final Thought:
+Final Thoughts

 Whether it is bounce rate or exit rate, you need to go from what (the visitors are doing what they are doing) to why.
 To make this leap, we leave you with three things you must consider: